lean8086/70seconds/README.md

 ### About the name
 The name of the game comes from the original NASA mission called "Curiosity's Seven Minutes of Terror".

-See this video for detailed info: http://youtu.be/ISmWAyQxqqs
+See this video for details: http://youtu.be/ISmWAyQxqqs